Welcome to the UCB Pharma portal for healthcare professionals.

 This page is intended for UK and ROI healthcare professionals and other relevant decision makers only.
 If you are a member of the public, please click here.

-This website is funded and owned by UCB Pharma UK Ltd. Prescribing information and adverse events reporting information can be found in the footer of this page.
+This promotional website is funded and owned by UCB Pharma UK Ltd. Prescribing information and adverse events reporting information can be found in the footer of this page.

 Bimzelx®▼